sgatade/docker-mongo-db/README.md

 ## 6. Restart the container

-a.
+6.1.
 Exit the mongo docker container

     exit

-b.
+6.2.
 Shutdown the containers

     docker-compose down

-c.
+6.3.
 Edit the *docker-compose.yml*, add *--auth* to the the *command:* section to start mongo with autorisation.
 The *command:* should look like this now...

     command: mongod --port 27072 --auth

-d.
+6.4.
 Save and exit the editor (*wq! if using vi*)

-e.
+6.5.
 Start the containers again...

     docker-compose up